google/timesketch/docs/developers/roadmap.md

 # How to contribute to the roadmap

-We invite users, developers from the entire community to provide feedback via e.g. [Twitter](https://twitter.com/TimesketchProj), Slack and Github issues.
+We invite users, developers from the entire community to provide feedback via e.g [Github issues] (https://github.com/google/timesketch/issues/new/choose), [Slack] (https://timesketch.org/community/resources/) or [Twitter](https://twitter.com/TimesketchProj)

 To directly contribute to this roadmap create a PR and propose changes and explain the rationale behind your proposed changes.

 ## Sigma